Andrettin/Wyrmsun/readme.txt

 * AI
 - Minor improvement to the performance of AI force management.

+* Factions
+- Renamed the Thielung Tribe to Gautalanda, and made it a polity.

 * Pathfinding
 - Improved A* node insertion performance.